Trans Canada Highway

 Eastern Townships, Quebec

 A drive through the historic Eastern Townships is like stepping into another world.
-A journey to take in these beautiful little towns, located in southeastern Quebec just 75 minutes from Montreal, makes for the perfect mini road trip.
+A journey around these beautiful little towns, located in southeastern Quebec just two hours from Montreal, makes for the perfect mini road trip.

 The Gaspésie Tour, Quebec